wso2/docs-is/en/docs/references/concepts/authorization/uma-permission-endpoint.md

 ]
 ```

-If the permission request is successful, then the authorization server sends a permission ticket in the success response as shown below.
+If the permission request is successful, the authorization server sends a permission ticket in the success response as shown below.

 ```
 HTTP/1.1          201     Created